Katherine practises planning and environmental law, as well as public law and human rights in its broadest sense.

 - Social Security

-Health and Community Care
+Health and Community Care (including Court of Protection)

 - Acting for the successful Claimant in a judicial review of a hospital trust’s decision to introduce parking charges for blue badge holders.

 - Various challenges to local authorities’ failure to conduct lawful care needs assessments and/or produce lawful care and support plans under the Care Act 2014.
+She has particular expertise in respect of the provisions which apply when an individual moves from one local authority area to another.

 - Various applications for judicial review concerning local authorities’ failure to conduct lawful assessments under s.17 and/or their refusal to provide suitable accommodation under s.20 of the Children Act 1989.